IkigaiLabsETH/Artbot/README.md

 ## Collection Overview

-The Surrealist Bear Portraits collection spans 15 distinct series, each exploring different facets of culture, art, and human endeavor through the lens of Magritte's surrealist style.
+The Surrealist Bear Portraits collection spans 15 distinct series, each exploring different facets of culture, art, and human endeavor through the lens of Margritte's surrealist style.
 With over 150 unique characters, the collection creates a comprehensive tapestry of ursine personalities, each bearing the distinctive elements of their profession or passion.

 ### Collection Highlights

 - **Diverse Themes**: From traditional crafts to cutting-edge technology
 - **Detailed Accessories**: Each portrait features carefully curated tools and implements
-- **Surrealist Elements**: Incorporating Magritte's signature artistic techniques
+- **Surrealist Elements**: Incorporating Margritte's signature artistic techniques
 - **Cultural Representation**: Spanning historical and contemporary practices
 - **Artistic Innovation**: Merging classical painting with digital art
 - **Professional Detail**: Authentic representation of tools and techniques